 To reach a goal, we must have a clear target.
 When we produce products for people, the right target is based on an understanding of what those people value.
-And, of course, customer value isn’t the only consideration.
+Of course, customer value isn’t the only consideration.
 The goals of the business are a critical driver as we determine how to best serve a set of customers.

-The Revealing Reality phase culminates with a vision for the experience a product or business unit will deliver to provide value to customers, and produces ideas for products or services that will resonate.
+The Revealing Reality phase culminates with a vision for the experience that a product or business unit will deliver to provide value to customers, and produces ideas for products or services that will resonate.
 It is a close friend to business and product strategy, and is both informed by and an input to them.
 Findings from this phase have changed product approaches and go-to-market strategies for a variety of Fortune 500 clients.